polyglot-jones/ST3-Asciidoctor/README.md

 - Syntax Highlighting (with customizable color schemes)
 - A (growing) library of snippets to save on typing common elements
 - A (growing) library of commands that do some "heavy lifting"
-- Configuration settings that tell SublimeText how to best work with AsciiDoc (e.g. build commands that generate HTML and EPUB output).
+- Configuration settings that tell SublimeText how to best work with AsciiDoc (e.g. file associations, and build commands that generate HTML and EPUB output).

 ## Project Status